JoelMartinm/Matha-Fresh-Business-Insights-Dashboard/README.md

 ## Introduction

-At Matha Fresh, we believe data isn’t just numbers—it’s the story of our customers, our products, and our growth.
-To bring these stories to life, I developed an end-to-end analytics pipeline and Power BI dashboard that reveals exactly what’s driving our success.
-This project integrates data from our e-commerce platform ([mathafresh.com](https://mathafresh.com/)) using SQL, Python, Excel, and Power BI, and translates it into clear, actionable business insights for our team.
+At Matha Fresh, we recognize that behind every data point lies the story of our customers, our products, and our shared growth.
+To truly understand and act on these stories, I built a comprehensive and interactive Power BI dashboard.
+By extracting and integrating data from our e-commerce platform (mathafresh.com) using SQL, Python, and Excel, I was able to transform raw transaction records into a meaningful, business-ready dataset.

+The heart of this project lies in its analysis.
+Through advanced data modeling and visualization, I uncovered trends in sales performance, identified our highest-impact products, mapped customer concentrations by postcode, and revealed purchasing behaviors that directly inform stock, marketing, and delivery strategies.
+Each insight was designed not just to inform, but to empower every department at Matha Fresh to make faster, smarter, and more customer-focused decisions.

 ---

 ## Data Collection & Preparation

 ### 1. Data Extraction (SQL)
-- Exported all sales, product, customer, and payment data (2024–2025) directly from our website database.
+- Exported all sales, product, customer, and payment data (2024–2025) directly from our website SQL database.
-- Ensured completeness by joining relevant tables and pulling granular transactional details.

 ### 2. Data Cleaning & Merging (Python Excel & PowerBI)
 - Combined and harmonized datasets using Python (pandas) Excel and PowerBI.
 - Standardized product names, dates, and payment methods, ensuring consistency and accuracy for analysis.
 - Dealt with missing, duplicate, or incorrect entries to guarantee trustworthy reporting.
+- Ensured completeness by joining relevant tables and pulling granular transactional details.

 ### 3. Data Structuring (PowerBI)
 - Created summary tables and grouped key features (product, postcode, date, payment).